Hampden recognises that certain words and phrases as used in the Lloyd's market are not straightforward and need clarification.

 The ratio of net assets to premiums with a figure less than 16% considered too low by the regulator.

-Special Purpose Syndicates set up by Managing Agents on a leasehold basis.
+Special Purpose Arrangements are set up by Managing Agents on a leasehold basis.
 Some are catastrophe orientated in their business plans and others are more general.
-SPSs are a flexible way for Managing Agents to enable Members to share in the business.
+SPAs are a flexible way for Managing Agents to enable Members to share in the business.
 They cannot be traded in the auctions.
 Also see Sidecars above.
+Previously known as SPSs.

 The capacity of a syndicate to accept premium income.
 See "Capacity" above.